ArturoPardoFranco/genSFDI/README.md

 * Demonstrators of the essential operations allowed by the z-clamped convolutional InfoVAE.

 Due to compute limitations, this may unfortunately take a few days.

-### Update -- March 10, 2021
-We are happy to announce that the manuscript was accepted!
-As shown in the article, we cannot provide patient data.
-To compensate for that, we will prepare ad-hoc experiments for the MNIST and CIFAR-10 datasets.
-We're currently preparing code and uploading it here, hopefully in the coming days.

-The plan is to also provide you with pre-trained models so you don't have to train them to see the results.
-They will not be as large as those in the article, but they should suffice to produce the same results on these tiny image datasets.

-We appreciate your patience!

 ### Last update -- July 29, 2021